 The current regulations exempt several types of operations from organic certification based on how products are handled.
 Operations may be involved in the import supply chain but not be certified-for example, brokers and traders who do not take possession, but take ownership, of a product are not required to be certified.
 Similarly, transport operations and customs brokers who are involved in the logistical transport or clearance of shipments are not required to be certified.
-CBP licenses private entities known as Customs Brokers serve a unique role in ensuring imports meet the documentation/regulatory requirements for import into the U.S.
+CBP licenses private entities known as "customs brokers" serve a unique role in ensuring imports meet the documentation/regulatory requirements for import into the U.S.

-- a) What are examples of uncertified handlers in import or domestic supply chains?
-Should these operations be certified or not, what additional value would this bring, and what impact would this have on the industry? - ➤ Importers, traders, brokers, and handlers who do take possession of an organic product are not required to be certified.
+a) What are examples of uncertified handlers in import or domestic supply chains?
+Should these operations be certified or not, what additional value would this bring, and what impact would this have on the industry?

+- > See Response to 3(b) - b) Should operations that take ownership of products or operations that market, but don't own, products be required to be certified?
+What impact would this have on the industry, and how would this improve supply chain integrity? - Many importers, traders, brokers, and handlers who do not take possession of an organic product are not required to be certified under current regulations.
 If an entity is involved in importing organic products, the regulations should require certification, which would trigger the verification requirements and penalties for violations under the current regulations.
-Certification of all parties involved in importing organic products is critical. - b) Should operations that take ownership of products or operations that market but don't own products be required to be certified?
-What impact would this have on the industry, and how would this improve supply chain integrity? - > See Response to 3(a) - c) What role do customs brokers play in the organic control system?
+Certification of all parties involved in importing organic products is critical. - c) What role do customs brokers play in the organic control system?
 How could customs brokers be further engaged with organic integrity through regulation or other means?
-What impact do uncertified customs brokers have on the organic control system? - > Customs brokers offer expertise in the import clearing process with information such as the use of HS codes, trade arrangements, taxes, quotas, and tariffs. - Customs brokers could be further engaged by offering expertise in the area of organic import codes, equivalency and recognition agreements, and documentation and inspection requirements specifically applied to organic imports.

-➤ Certification of brokers could help promote organic integrity by encouraging specialized expertise in the area of organics specifically related to documentation requirements and customs clearance.
+What impact do uncertified customs brokers have on the organic control system? - ➤ Customs brokers offer expertise in the import clearing process with information such as the use of HS codes, trade arrangements, taxes, quotas, and tariffs. - Customs brokers could be further engaged by offering expertise in the area of organic import codes, equivalency and recognition agreements, and documentation and inspection requirements specifically applied to organic imports. - ➤ Certification of brokers could help promote organic integrity by encouraging specialized expertise in the area of organics specifically related to documentation requirements and customs clearance.